For general information on campus data usage policy, please click here.

 - Complete this form to start the data request.
 This must be done by a Senate faculty member listed on your IRB.
 We may contact you to further discuss your research project and clarify your data needs.

 - List of available variables: Data abstraction sheet

 If the form does not have the variables you need, or if you have any other issues, please contact Kameryn Denaro at firstname.lastname@example.org.

 Data will be shared through a secure channel.

 Senate faculty who are working to improve teaching and student success in their departments or courses are eligible for access to certain institutional data that will enable them to make specific changes to teaching and courses to improve student success.
 The difference between this option and the “Education Research for Publication” option above is that this is intended purely for internal purposes and cannot be shared beyond the campus.
 This process requires:

 - A Letter of Legitimate Educational Interest from your chair or dean (a letter template is here).
 To learn more about legitimate educational interest at UCI, go to this student records policy and search for “130.290”.

 - Completion of the short, online FERPA training via the UC Learning Center (log in here)

 - Completion of this application form to explain the purpose of your analysis, and how it will improve undergraduate student success.
 We may ask to meet with you to discuss your project in more detail, to be sure your use case fits our Center’s mission and goals.

-- Feedback to the TLRC on the results of your analysis and your plans to act on the data.
+- Feedback to ERI on the results of your analysis and your plans to act on the data.